CodingGarden/ez-pizza-api/README.md

   };

   const orderValid = await ezPizzaAPI.validateOrder(order);
-  order.Order.OrderID = orderValid.Order.OrderID;
+  order.Order.OrderID = orderValid.Order.OrderID; // get the generated orderID from the response

   const pricedOrder = await ezPizzaAPI.priceOrder(order);

-  const Amount = pricedOrder.Order.Amounts.Customer;
+  const Amount = pricedOrder.Order.Amounts.Customer; // get total amount for order

-  order.Order.Payments.push({
+  // specify the amount and credit card info OR see how to use cash on delivery below order.Order.Payments.push({
     Amount,
     Type: 'CreditCard',